Imaginationland Episode I: Film

-South Park: Imaginationland, or Imaginationland: The Movie, is all three episodes merged into a compilation film.
-The movie is uncensored and includes previously unreleased footage.
+South Park: Imaginationland, or Imaginationland: The Movie, are the three episodes merged into a compilation-film.
+The movie is uncensored and includes previously-unreleased footage.
 It was released direct-to-video on March 11, 2008, in the United States and a year later in the United Kingdom on May 25.
 A few months later the movie was released for free online as a streaming video.

 For reference, the DVD includes two bonus full-length episodes from previous seasons, "Woodland Critter Christmas" and "ManBearPig", as they feature the imaginary characters that reappeared in this film.
-Shortly after "Imaginationland" was originally broadcast, the website featured T-shirts and hooded sweatshirts based on the episode.
-It featured Butters in a floating bubble, asking "Do I have to be the key?"
+Shortly after "Imaginationland" was originally-broadcast, the website featured T-shirts and hooded sweatshirts based on the episode.
+It featured Butters in a floating bubble, asking "Do I have to be the key?".

-Having a theme of good versus evil, the compilation movie (or the trilogy story arc) parodies fairy tales, fantasy films and horror films, and includes their affiliated superheroes, supervillains and legendary creatures.
-Being a social satire of events, the movie also lampoons the American military, American politics, film directors, hippie culture and the mass media regarding terrorism.
+Having a theme of good versus evil, the compilation movie (or the trilogy story arc) parodies fairy tales, fantasy- and horror-films, and includes their affiliated superheroes, supervillains, and legendary creatures.
+Being a social satire of events, the movie also lampoons the American military, American politics, film-directors, hippie culture, and the mass-media regarding terrorism.